danwells96/ARISES/DocFiles/Sections/Tables.md

 * Delegate system to allow working buttons for favouriting and other cell functions

 ### Displaying information
+* Outlets connected to allow respective table's domain's view controllers to set labels for each cell
 ### Cell button actions
+* Actions connected to functions that call cell delegate function in respective table's domain's view controller when buttons are pressed E.g. Favourites star